golang/proposal/design/6282-table-data.md

 The elements are guaranteed to be stored in a continuous array, and are guaranteed to be stored in "row-major" order, which matches the existing layout of two-dimensional arrays in Go.
-Specifically, in a table t with m rows and n columns, the elements are laid out as
+Specifically, for a two-dimensional table t with m rows and n columns, the elements are laid out as

-	[t11, t12, … t1n, t21, t22, … t2n … , tm1, … tmn]
+	[t11, t12, ... t1n, t21, t22, ... t2n ... , tm1, … tmn]

-Guaranteeing a specific order allows code authors to reason about data layout for optimal performance.
+Similarly, for a three-dimensional table with lengths m, n, and p, the data is arranged as

+	[t111, t112, ... t11p, t121, ..., t12n, ... t211 ... , t2np, ... tmnp]

-Row major is the only acceptable layout as tables can be considered as multi- dimensional arrays which have been sliced, and the spec guarantees that multi- dimensional arrays are in row-major order.
+Row major is the only acceptable layout.
+Tables can be constructed as multi- dimensional arrays which have been sliced, and the spec guarantees that multi- dimensional arrays are in row-major order.
+Furthermore, guaranteeing a specific order allows code authors to reason about data layout for optimal performance.

 #### Using make:
-A new table (of generic type) may be allocated by using the make command with two mandatory length arguments followed by two optional capacity arguments.
+A new N-dimensional table (of generic type) may be allocated by using the make command with a mandatory argument of a [N]int specifying the length in each dimension, followed by an optional [N]int specifying the capacity in each dimension.
-If either capacity is present both must be.
-If no capacity arguments are present, they are defaulted to the length arguments.
+If the capacity argument is not present, each capacity is defaulted to its respective length argument.
-The first length and capacity argument are for the first dimension, and the second length and capacity are for the second dimension.
-These act like the length and capacity for slices.
+These act like the length and capacity for slices, but on a per-dimension basis.
 The table will be filled with the zero value of the type

-	s := make([,]T, r, c, maxr, maxc) t := make([,]T, r, c)
+	s := make([,]T, [2]int{m, n}, [2]int{maxm, maxn})
+	t := make([,]T, [2]int{m, n})
+	s2 := make([,,]T, [3]int{m, n, p}, [3]int{maxm, maxn, maxp})
+	t2 := make([,,]T, [3]int{m, n, p})

 Calling make with a zero length or capacity is allowed, and is equivalent to creating an equivalently sized multi-dimensional array and slicing it.
 In the following code

-	u := make([,]float32, 0, 6)
+	u := make([,,,]float32, [4]int{0, 6, 4, 0})
-	v := [0][6]float32{}
+	v := [0][6][4][0]float32{}
-	w := v[0:0, 0:6]
+	w := v[0:0, 0:6, 0:4, 0:0]

 u and w have the same behavior.
-Specifically, the length and capacities for both are 0 and 6 in the two dimensions, and the underlying data array contains 0 elements.
+Specifically, the length and capacities for both are 0, 6, 4, and 0 in the dimensions, and the underlying data array contains 0 elements.

 #### Table literals
 A table literal can be constructed using nested braces

 	u := [,]T{{x, y, z}, {a, b, c}}
+	v := [,,]T{{{1, 2, 3, 4}, {5, 6, 7, 8}}, {{9, 10, 11, 12}, {13, 14, 15, 16}}}

+The size of the table will depend on the size of the brace sets, outside in.
-The allocated table will have a number of rows equal to the number of sets of braces, and will have a number of columns equal to the number of elements within each set of braces.
+For example, in a two-dimensional table the number of rows is equal to the number of sets of braces, the number of columns is equal to the number of elements within each set of braces.
-For example, u has two rows and three columns.
+In a three-dimensional table, the length of the first dimension is the number of sets of brace sets, etc.
+Above, u has length [2, 3], and v has length [2, 2, 4].
-It is a compile error if the inner braces do not all contain the same number of elements.
+It is a compile-time error if each brace layer does not contain the same number of elements.
+Like normal slices and arrays, key-element literal construction is allowed.
+For example, the two following constructions yeild the same result

+	[,]int{{0:1, 2:0},{1:1, 2:0}, {2:1}}
+	[,]int{{1, 0, 0}, {0, 1, 0}, {0, 0, 1}}

 ### Access/ Assignment
-An element of a table can be accessed with [row,column] syntax, and can be assigned to similarly.
+An element of a table can be accessed with [idx0, idx1, ...] syntax, and can be assigned to similarly.

 	var v T
-	v = t[r,c]
+	v = t2[m,n]
-	t[r,c] = v
+	t3[m,n,p] = v

-If r is negative or if r >= the length in the first dimension, a runtime panic occurs, and likewise with c and the second dimension.
+If any index is negative or if it is greater than or equal to the length in that dimension, a runtime panic occurs.
 Other combination operators are valid (assuming the table is of correct type)

-	t := make([,]float64, 2,3)
+	t := make([,]float64, [2]int{2,3})
 	t[1,2] = 6
 	t[1,2] *= 2   // Now contains 12
 	t[3,3] = 4    // Runtime panic, out of bounds (possible compile-time with
 	              // constants)

 ### Slicing
-A table can be sliced using the normal 2 or 3 index slicing rules on each side of the comma i:j or i:j:k.
+A table can be sliced using the normal 2 or 3 index slicing rules in each dimension, `i:j` or `i:j:k`.
-The same panic rules as slices apply (0 <= i <= j <= k, must be less than the capacity).
+The same panic rules as slices apply (`0 <= i <= j <= k`, must be less than the capacity).
-Like slices, this would update the length and capacity in the respective dimensions
+Like slices, this updates the length and capacity in the respective dimensions

-	a := make([,]int, 10, 2, 10, 15)
+	a := make([,]int, [2]int{10, 2}, [2]int{10, 15})
 	b := a[1:3, 3:5:6]

-Also in-line with slices, a multi-dimensional array may be sliced to create a table.
+A multi-dimensional array may be sliced to create a table.
 In

 	array := [10][5]int